Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Introduction

-As the reaction plane ($\psi^{EP}_{r}$) is difficult to detect from the practical investigation, the Event Plane (EP) method is considered the standard way to estimate the reaction plane angle through the following formula \cite{puri2020advances}:
+As the true reaction plane angle ($\psi_{_{RP}}$) is difficult to determine experimentally, the Event Plane ($EP$) method is widely used as a practical approach to estimate it.
+The event plane angle ($\psi_{_{EP}}$) can be calculated using the following formula \cite{puri2020advances}: \

-Where $\phi_{i}$ is the azimuthal angle of the $i^{th}$ particle and the sum runs over all soft particles except the particle of interest.
-The angle of the reaction plane is equal to the true reaction plane angle (event plane) as there is no need for the correction of the reaction plane resolutions.
-The drawback of eq.\ref{eq3} is that energetic jets produced from the collision tend to bias the reaction plane angle calculation.
-Evaluation of elliptic flow $v_2$ magnitude can be obtained from the reaction plane method \cite{zhu2005elliptic,poskanzer1998methods}.
-Since a jet contains several particles that are produced within a narrow azimuthal angle, the result of eq.\ref{eq3} tends to be biased towards that angle.
-This bias introduces an anisotropic component of $v_{_2}$ that is non-flow related, which must be removed to isolate the flow component of $v_{_2}$.
-This bias is a possible explanation for the results of real data.\\
+where $\phi_{i}$ is the azimuthal angle of the $i^{th}$ particle, and the sum runs over all soft particles ($p_{_T} < 2$ GeV/c) produced within certain pseudorapidity range; except the particle of interest to eliminate the auto-correlation \cite{zhu2005elliptic,poskanzer1998methods}.
+A drawback of this method is that energetic jets produced in the collision can bias the event plane angle determination due to the jet fragmentation, and potentially aligning it with the jet direction.
+This bias introduces a non-flow related anisotropic component to the elliptic flow ($v_{_2}$), which must be accounted for to accurately isolate the true flow component.\\

-The eccentricity ($\varepsilon$) with the formula mentioned in eq.\ref{eccentricity} \cite{puri2020advances,snellings2011elliptic,luzum2009viscous} is a measure of how much an ellipse deviates from a perfect circle.
+The eccentricity ($\varepsilon$) with the formula mentioned in eq.\ref{eccentricity} \cite{puri2020advances,adcox2005formation,snellings2011elliptic,luzum2009viscous} is a measure of how much an ellipse deviates from a perfect circle.
 For heavy-ion collisions, the overlap region of the colliding nuclei is typically modeled as an ellipse, and the eccentricity is related to the geometry of this ellipse.
-It provides a comprehensive account of the spatial irregularities within the region of initial reaction.
+It provides a comprehensive account of the spatial irregularities within the region of the initial reaction.

+In the previous equation, $X$ and $Y$ denote the spatial coordinates of the nucleons in the overlap region of the two colliding nuclei. $X$ is the horizontal axis, and $Y$ is the vertical axis in the transverse plane (i.e. perpendicular to the beam direction).
+The brackets indicate the averaging over all nucleons.\\

 In terms of the Impact Parameter ($IP$), the $\varepsilon$ value fluctuates from one event to another \cite{puri2020advances}.
-The value of IP can be calculated by eq.\ref{IP}.
+The value of $IP$ can be calculated by eq.\ref{IP} and it is used to determine the centrality of the collision.
 Eccentricity shapes the elliptic flow of the fireball created in heavy-ion collisions in terms of its expansion \cite{li2010re,bozek2011elliptic,ollitrault1992anisotropy}.
 There is a correlation between $v_2$, representing the final state, and $\varepsilon$ in the plane perpendicular to the beam axis, signifying the initial state \cite{adil2006eccentricity};